rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 }
 ```

-We've moved the creation of the new `String` in `s` to the beginning of the
+We’ve moved the creation of the new `String` in `s` to the beginning of the
-function; that part hasn't changed.
-Instead of creating a variable `f`, we've
+function; that part hasn’t changed.
+Instead of creating a variable `f`, we’ve
 chained the call to `read_to_string` directly onto the result of
 `File::open("hello.txt")?`.
 We still have a `?` at the end of the
 `read_to_string` call, and we still return an `Ok` value containing the